onera/paradigm/training/Python/03_Exercise_2/exercise_2.md

 ### Exchange the interpolated fields from source to target

-Now, use the PartToPart object to exchange the interpolated fields from the source mesh to the target cloud.
+Now, use the [`PartToPart`](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_doc_pretty/user_manual/comm_graph/ptp.html) object to exchange the interpolated fields from the source mesh to the target cloud.
-This ParToPart object was built when computing the location and can be accessed from the MeshLocation object
+This `PartToPart` object was built when computing the location and can be accessed from the `MeshLocation` object.

 ```{code-cell}
 %%code_block -p exercise_2 -i 12